greesht-dev/fruit-classifier-project/README.md

 What it does:
 Computer vision pipeline that classifies fruit images using a TensorFlow Lite model, logs every prediction with confidence scores and timestamps to CSV, and visualizes session data in a Streamlit dashboard.

-Tech Stack
+Tech Stack:
 Python, TensorFlow Lite, Pandas, Matplotlib, Streamlit.
 Model trained with Google Teachable Machine.

-How to Run
+How to Run:
 pip install -r requirements.txt python3.11 app.py
 streamlit run dashboard.py

-Dashboard
+Dashboard:
 Detection counts by fruit, confidence scores over time, summary stats per class.